Itapúa Department: Toponymy

 The name is in Guaraní and refers to the place where Encarnación, the current capital city, was founded.
 The site was known as "itá" (rock, stone) and "punta" (tip); hence the name means "Tip of the Stone".

 Demography

 According to the 2002 National Census Itapúa has a total population of 453,692 inhabitants making it the third-most populated department of the country after Central and Alto Paraná.
 8.9% of Paraguay's total population lives in this department.

 Cultural diversity

-Much of the Itapúa region was colonized by immigrants from different origins, among them the Italians, Germans, Russians, Ukrainians, French, Japanese, Poles, and also immigrants from Syria and Lebanon in more recent times.
+Much of the Itapúa region was colonized by immigrants from different origins, among them the Italians, Germans, Ukrainians, French, Japanese, Poles, and also immigrants from Syria and Lebanon in more recent times.
 Because of this cultural diversity Itapúa was given the name "Melting pot", making it the most cosmopolitan department of Paraguay.

 In the beginning, the first major economic activity of the immigrants was the exploitation of natural resources, especially timber, in the Alto Paraná and San Rafael Hills (now a national park).
 Nowadays, residents are engaged in several thriving industries, including agriculture (soybean, tung, corn, etc.) and livestock.